 Searching for Herod’s Tomb in Herodium

 Our tour will start with a 30-minute drive from Jerusalem to Herodium.
 Set on a promontory hill near Bethlehem, the top of the Herodium’s Citadel provides some stunning views of the Judean Desert.
-On a good day the Dead Sea and the Mountains of Moab can be seen.
-Looking like a volcano, the citadel is really a massive scale man-made project, which originally was three flights higher than today.
+On a good day, the Dead Sea and the Mountains of Moab can be seen.
+Resembling a volcano, the citadel is a really a massive scale man-made project, which was originally three flights higher than today.
 The Citadel proved to contain a lavish palace and giant water reservoirs beneath it.
 No signs of the Herod’s tomb were found there.

 The lower city was excavated for more than 40 years by Prof. Netzer from the Hebrew University.
 He discovered a big size pool with a bath house, Jewish ritual baths and some public buildings, but no sign of the legendary tomb.

-In 2007, in a last attempt before he retires, Netzer dug on the steep perimeter of the Citadel.
+In 2007, in a last attempt before he retired, Netzer dug on the steep perimeter of the Citadel.
 To everyone’s surprise, one of the probes yielded the foundation of a structure with fine ornamentations.
-But the big sensation was the discovery of fragments of 3 nicely decorated stone coffins.
+But the most exciting discoveries were framgents of 3 nicely decorated stone coffins.
 The discovery became international headlines, as Netzer stated he was certain he found the lost sepulchre of King Herod.

 Examining Tombs in the Kidron Valley

 Following a short lunch break, we will drive back to Jerusalem and visit the famous tombs in the Kidron Valley opposite the Temple Mount.

 Formed in the same time frame as King Herod, these tombs are a good parallel to the discovery made in Herodium.
 The comparative analysis will lead us to some interesting theories.

 Studying the Finds at the Israel Museum